-Trump ‘Insults’ New Zealand With Ambassador Pick Of Once-Nude Model Scott Brown?
+Trump ‘Insults’ New Zealand With Ambassador Pick Of Once Nude Model Scott Brown?
 [Opinion]

-Scott Brown always wanted to cycle through New Zealand, and now it looks like the former U.S. Senator may have his chance thanks to Donald Trump’s nod.
-Trump has given the Fox News contributor the green light as the new ambassador to New Zealand, and now Brown is going through the vetting process for this post that will take him to New Zealand if all goes well.
+Scott Brown always wanted to cycle through New Zealand and now it looks like the former U.S. Senator may have his chance thanks to Donald Trump’s nod.
+Trump has given the Fox News contributor the green light as the new Ambassador to New Zealand and now Brown is going through the vetting process for this post that will take him to New Zealand if all goes well.

 Trump’s pick is not without backlash as Brown comes to this post with baggage.
-Trump attempting to give this post to Brown is seen by some in New Zealand as an insult.
-The backlash emerged after it was announced that Brown was Trump’s choice for the New Zealand ambassador, which is seen online and in headline news.
+Trump attempting to give this post to Brown is seen by some in New Zealand as an “insult.”
+The backlash emerged after it was announced that Brown was Trump’s choice for the New Zealand ambassador, which is seen online and in the headline news.
 Scott’s controversial history is chronicled online via news articles and social media posts over the last several decades, so it is easy for the folks in New Zealand to vet Brown themselves with a quick Google search.

-Headlines coming from New Zealand seem to indicate they have already vetted Brown via online, and they see him as someone who supports many of Trump’s political views, including the use of waterboarding.
-The headlines also seem to indicate that Brown’s long-ago gig of a nude model is something New Zealanders are well aware of.
+Headlines coming from New Zealand seem to indicate they have already vetted Brown via online and they see him as someone who supports many of Trump’s political views such as “waterboarding.”
+The headlines also seem to indicate that Brown’s long ago gig of a “nude model” is something New Zealanders are well aware of.

-Newshub cites “[f]ormer U.S. Senator Scott Brown, who supports torture and once posed nude for Cosmopolitan, has been tipped as the next US Ambassador to New Zealand.”
+The Hub News cites “Former U.S. Senator Scott Brown, who supports torture and once posed nude for Cosmopolitan, has been tipped as the next US Ambassador to New Zealand.”
 According to reports, Trump and his politics already have New Zealanders a bit concerned, so they are cautious when it comes to Brown, who Trump hand-picked for this post.

 The headlines coming out of New Zealand this week seem to indicate their concerns.
-Apparently, the people in New Zealand know enough about Scott Brown to cite his past history in the headlines.
+Apparently the people in New Zealand knows enough about Scott Brown to cite his past history in the headlines.
 The tweet below comes from another New Zealand publication.

 .@realDonaldTrump How New Zealand describes their new ambassador Scott Brown: @USSenScottBrown #maddow pic.twitter.com/R5ysIAcldg